 I realize that’s not exactly a shocking admission for those out there who find their work to be fulfilling.

 But I’m well into middle age and have been working for the better part of three decades.
-And it’s only in the past few months that I wake up and truly look forward to the day ahead.
+And it’s only in the past few years, since I started my encore career, that I wake up and truly look forward to the day ahead.

 It’s not that I haven’t enjoyed the various jobs I’ve held over the years.
 I feel privileged to have worked across multiple sectors: academia, the government, the media, non-profits.
 Each job I’ve held has been an enormous learning experience, not to mention the source of life-long friendships.

 But I never felt 100% myself in any of those jobs.
 It always seemed as if I were wearing a costume to work.
 And waiting for someone – possibly myself? – to rip off the mask and reveal the real me cowering underneath.

 After I was laid off from my last job, I made a determined effort to sort out this whole work thing once and for all.
 To do this, I formed a sort of chrysalis around myself.

 Much like the butterfly, who needs to form a hardened, outer shell so that it can finish growing before it emerges, fully formed, into the world, so too did I feel that in order to properly check in with myself, I needed to check out with others.